riptano/cloud-external-driver-docs/docs/connectCplusDriver.md

         Note: For static linking, use `cassandra_static.lib`.

         Link your application against `cassandra.lib`.
 Your application will also require `cassandra.dll` to be in your runtime path.

+4. Click **Keep Going** to proceed in this workflow and download the secure connect bundle for your database.

 4. After connecting to your Astra database, use the following code to query your database.